 - and complete all aspects of their thesis within the written timeline agreed upon between student, thesis chair, and committee.

 Student grades are evaluated by the program at the end of each quarter.
 Progress on thesis, practicum, and other projects is evaluated through meetings between faculty and staff.
-In situations where a student is not making satisfactory progress, per definition above, the below recommendations will be made (beginning with Warn or Probation) to the Graduate School and be effective the quarter the recommendation is made.
+In situations where a student is not making satisfactory progress, per definition above, the below recommendations will be made, beginning with Warn or Probation, and be effective the quarter the recommendation is made.
 Please see also Graduate School Memo 16: Academic Performance and Progress.
 In all cases, a letter from the program director or associate director will outline the circumstances leading to the recommendation and actions necessary to correct the deficiency.
 A copy of the letter will also be placed in the student’s file.
 Typically only one notice will be given for each category.

 - Warn.
 This recommendation is not reported to the Graduate School and does not appear on the student's transcript.
 Students may be requested to meet with program leadership.
 It is not necessary for a warning to precede a probation recommendation.